 This recommendation presents an additional step which a fraudster seeking to reinstate a dissolved legitimate business may be unwilling and/or unable to do.

 There are instances where the business’s legitimate owner or other authorized individual may seek to reinstate a dissolved business.
 However, in contrast to letting a business go delinquent, dissolving a business requires that the owner take the affirmative step of filing for dissolution.
-(Or, in the case of judicial dissolution per sections 7-80-810 [LLCs] and 7-114-301 [corporations], dissolution requires a court proceeding).
+(Or, in the case of judicial dissolution per sections 7-80-810 [LLCs] and 7-114-301 [corporations], dissolution requires a court proceeding.)
 Accordingly, the proposed lesser two-year period provides for a heightened standard for reinstatements compared to curing a delinquency.

 Clarify existing perjury statement in each business filing.